 Jacinda Ardern's leadership throughout New Zealand's COVID-19 response has been globally recognised.
 Many people praised her daily televised COVID-19 briefings with Ashley Bloomfield and her Facebook Lives for keeping the New Zealand public up to date with the latest developments and information regarding alert level changes.

 The Prime Minister led the Government in going hard and early to stamp out the virus, keep New Zealanders safe, and cushion the economic impact.
-And it paid off - so far, New Zealand has managed to eliminate community transmission.
+Her focus now is on getting the latest resurgence under control and making sure we put in place more financial supports to recover and rebuild.

-Now we’re in a position to safely open the economy back up (much quicker than many other countries), Jacinda is leading the charge in our recovery through Labour’s five point plan to rebuild New Zealand, which includes creating jobs, getting people into training, and helping local businesses recover and rebuild even better than before.
+We’re in a position to safely open the economy back up (much quicker than many other countries), and Jacinda is leading the charge in our recovery through Labour’s five point plan to rebuild New Zealand, which includes creating jobs, getting people into training, and helping local businesses recover and rebuild even better than before.

 She promoted unity and compassion after the March 15 mosque terror attacks